III. Faculty Employment Policies and Procedures

 III.I.2.e.(6) At each stage of the appeal process, a clear, written notice and explanation of the decision shall be provided to the faculty member and the AUH.

 A faculty member may receive extra pay for overload employment.
 The amount of extra salary will be decided in advance by negotiation between the faculty member and the AUH.
 Overload employment of this nature must be approved by the AUH, dean and provost.
 Overload employment which includes compensation from sponsored programs is limited by federal guidelines.
-See Manual of Policies and Procedures, Policy 1306, Extra Employment for Faculty Members Within the University.
+See Manual of Policies and Procedures, Policy 1306, Extra Employment for Faculty and Exempt Staff Members Within the University.